 Have you heard about AltaVista, Lycos or Excite?
 Those are the names of the search engines that existed before Google came with up just a single text box search page that revolutionized the internet.
 Google search engine is celebrating its 25th anniversary as this blog is written and it has changed the world order like never before.

 How is that anyway relevant to search-based analytics?
+What is search-based analytics?
 We are now in the Alta Vista days or AskJeeves days of Analytics, very primitive.
 With the advent of search-based analytics, it would be another breakthrough like google search.

 People have got so used to search engines that now irrespective of their business, every app and website has a mandatory search feature as part of it.
 No one has the time or patience to browse through the menu or icons.